About AMOCatlas

 Scientists monitor this circulation at several locations using moorings and other instruments.
 AMOCatlas makes it easier to work with data from these monitoring arrays.

-What arrays are included?
+What data sources are included?

 RAPID (26°N) - The longest-running basin-wide array, monitoring since 2004